pandasoli/nekovim/DEVELOPMENT.md

 local Logger = {}
 ```

-I've modified all deps to log with it.
+I've modified all deps to log with this.

 <br/>
 <br/>